YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars-form.md

 For a star like the sun, we obtain $P_c\sim$.
 This enormous pressure needs to be balanced or the star will shrink again and can not appear as the "eternal" spheres we are observing in the sky.

-We will demonstrate this equation in the next class on [stellar structure](../stars-struc/).
+We will demonstrate this equation in the next lecture on [stellar structure](../stars-struc/).

 Now, making the *very* rough assumption that the gas at center of the star is an [ideal gas](../../../thermo/thermo/idealgas/), it must obey the famous relationship $$PV=n\mathcal{R}T$$.
 From this, we can estimate the central temperature to be